Sunday, December 10, 2017

 Enyx Records was launched in early 1973.
 With Enyx, Bad Medicine laid down the rhythm tracks for several songs featuring up-and-coming soul vocalist Michelle Sobers, including the Dr. John-penned “When The Battle is Over,” the label’s first release.

 Bad Medicine released “Trespasser,” on Enyx Records in 1974.
-In an old interview posted at Soulstacks.com, Arthur Lane explained the genesis of the track: “I recall distinctly in the winter of 1974 telling Richard [Clarke] how cool it would be to record a song called ‘Trespasser.’
+In an old interview posted at Soulstacks.com, Arthur Lane explained the track's genesis: “I recall distinctly in the winter of 1974 telling Richard [Clarke] how cool it would be to record a song called ‘Trespasser.’
 I asked him to imagine the feeling he would have if someone were up to no good and trespassing on his property.
 So I said, ‘Richard, just transfer the intensity and rage you would have chasing this guy into a song called ‘Trespasser.'”

 The band recorded “Trespasser” at George Day’s Dayson Recording Studio in Syracuse.
 The players on the track were Tom Corradino (guitar); Johnny Crocitti (piano); David Morton (saxophone); Harry Rado (guitar, rhythm); Greg Johnson (bass); Richard Clarke (drums and percussion); and George Day played Moog synthesizer.
 It was produced by Lane and Armstrong.